 Biased models are likely to spread their prejudices to the AI products they support, eventually impacting society.
 For example:

-- If a large language model is taught to believe that all doctors are men and all nurses are women, its flawed logic will transfer over to the hiring tool it is powering, leading it to prioritize gender over qualifications in its decision-making.
+- Consider an LLM used to review candidate applications as part of the hiring process.
+If the LLM is taught to believe that all doctors are men and all nurses are women, its flawed logic will transfer over to the hiring tool it is powering, leading it to prioritize gender over qualifications in its decision-making.

 - Facial recognition systems often don’t work as well for people with darker skin tones, which can lead to issues that range from something as minor as struggling to unlock a smartphone to more serious consequences like false arrests and wrongful deportations.